hippogriff-dev/hippogriff-dev/README.md

-# 👨‍💻 Senior Full Stack Developer
+# 👨‍💻 Senior Full-Stack Mobile App Developer

 I am a **Senior Full-Stack Mobile App Developer** with 12 years of experience in building scalable **MOBILE & WEB** applications and services.
 I specialize in both frontend and backend technologies, offering a versatile skill set for a wide range of development needs.